contains the active ingredient mirtazapine

 Your doctor can tell you what to do if you are taking any of these medicines.

 If you are not sure whether you are taking any of these medicines, check with your doctor or pharmacist.
-Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking Axit.

 Follow all directions given to you by your doctor and pharmacist carefully.
 They may differ from the information contained in this leaflet.

 The usual starting dose is 15 mg per day.
-Your doctor may increase this dose depending on how you respond to this medicine.
-The effective dose for most people is between 30 and 45 mg daily.
+Your doctor may slowly increase this dose depending on how you respond to this medicine.
+The effective dose for most people is usually between 30 and 45 mg daily.

 Do not crush or chew the tablets.

 Axit 15 and Axit 30 tablets can be divided in half along the breakline, if advised by your doctor or pharmacist.

 Axit can be taken with or without food.

 Keep taking Axit until your doctor tells you to stop.